Minnesota Executive Council: Powers and duties

-As the successor to the Board of Timber Commissioners, the State Board of Deposit, the State Board of Relief, and the State Land Commissioner, the Executive Council is generally charged with matters of state finance, emergency management, and administration of the state's natural resources.
+The Executive Council is the successor to the Board of Timber Commissioners, the State Board of Deposit, the State Board of Relief, and the State Land Commissioner.
+It is generally charged with matters of state finance, emergency management, and administration of the state's public lands.

 State finance

 The Executive Council designates banks, trust companies and credit unions as depositories for the safekeeping of state funds.
-In addition, the council advises the management and budget commissioner on the issuance of state debt and settles claims and controversies between the state of Minnesota and the United States government.
+In addition, the council advises the management and budget commissioner on the issuance of state debt and settles claims between the state of Minnesota and the United States government.

 Emergency management

 The Executive Council has the statutory authority to declare, extend, amend, or revoke states of emergency on the proposal of the governor.
 The council may also grant property tax relief to local governments in the aftermath of natural disasters.
-The council is otherwise directed to take all measures necessary to prevent emergencies and natural disasters from occurring, including relocating the legislative session in the event of imminent attack.
+The council is otherwise directed by law to take all measures necessary to prevent emergencies and natural disasters from occurring, including relocating the legislature in the event of disease or imminent attack.